 And there is Daniel Radcliffe – who gets top-billing (making this the only Frankenstein film where the actor playing Igor is the headline name).
 Radcliffe, though he has been trying, has still not shaken Harry Potter.
 I am not entirely sure if it is the fact that he has a limited range or else that the parts he is being handed are ones that are too old for him while he is still a young actor.
 Here he seems massively miscast.
 Traditionally, Igor is misshapen and imbecilic; with Radcliffe, all we get Igor as an earnest, slightly awkward prep school boy.

 Scottish director Paul McGuigan had previously ventured onto the genre stage with the Irvine Welsh anthology The Acid House (1998) and the fine psychic powers film Push (2009).
-He has also worked in the US mainstream with efforts such as Wicker Park (2004) and Lucky Number Slevin (2006) and Film Stars Don’t Die in Liverpool (2017).
+He made otther efforts such as Wicker Park (2004), Lucky Number Slevin (2006) and Film Stars Don’t Die in Liverpool (2017).
 Screenwriter Max Landis is the son of director John Landis.
 He debuted with Chronicle (2012) and went on to write American Ultra (2015), Bright (2017), Shadow in the Cloud (2020) and to create the tv series Dirk Gently’s Holistic Detective Agency (2016-7).